antzm/data-science/readme.md

 The data we will be using for our analysis, would be either structured data, which are well organized data in the form of tables, or unstructured data that have to go through a lot of processing in order to be tranformed into structured data.
 Examples of structured data are the SQL databases, while unstructured data are the various post on the social media.

 Between those two types, there are also the semi-structured data that need some kind of processing to become structured data.
 This could include, for example, log files, JSON files and HTML files.

+## Cleaning the Data

+Usually, the data we are going to use for our data analysis, firstly, they need to be cleaned thus, making sure that our data have the proper format and that our variable types are consistent throughout our our dataset.

 ## Probablility and Statistics